tinybirdco/demo-audit-log/README.md

 In the `/datasources` folder we have two datasources:
 - audit_log_hfi: where we'll be sending audit log events with a python script
 - companies: where we will store the information about the companies.
-The content (a CSV file) is in the fixtures subfolder
+The content (a CSV file) is in the fixtures subfolder.

 And three .pipe files in the `/endpoints` folder:
 - api_audit_log_enriched: a pipe that counts the number of events per company from _audit_log_hfi_ and joins the result with the info in _companies_
 - api_audit_log_params: en example with several [dynamic parameters](https://guides.tinybird.co/guide/using-dynamic-parameters-for-changing-aggregation-types-on-the-fly)
-- api_count_per_type: an example of pivoting rows ro columns using arrays
+- api_count_per_type: an example of pivoting rows to columns using arrays.

-Note: typically, in big projects, we split the .pipe files in two folders: /pipes and /endpoits, with `/pipes` being the one where we store the pipes ending in a datasource, that is, [materialized views](https://guides.tinybird.co/guide/materialized-views), and `/endpoints` for the pipes that end in API endpoints.
-You'll get there eventutally.
+Note: typically, in big projects, we split the .pipe files in two folders: /pipes and /endpoints, with `/pipes` being the one where we store the pipes ending in a datasource, that is, [materialized views](https://guides.tinybird.co/guide/materialized-views), and `/endpoints` for the pipes that end in API endpoints.
+You'll get there eventually!

 ## Ingesting

-Let's push some data through our [HFI endpoint](https://www.tinybird.co/guide/high-frequency-ingestion)
+Let's push some data through our [HFI endpoint](https://www.tinybird.co/guide/high-frequency-ingestion).

 For that purpose we have created a python script to generate and send dummy events.